 The best refrigerator for your home is something that comes with all the basic features.
-Skip those that offers “smart” functions like wireless Internet connectivity.
-Also, make sure that the unit you are purchasing comes with an energy efficient certification.
+Skip those that offer “smart” functions like wireless Internet connectivity.
+Also, make sure that the unit you are purchasing comes with an energy-efficient certification.

-These refrigerators are designed to function with less energy and at the same time produce less by-products that contributes to hurting the environment.
-Additionally, basic modern refrigerators do emit less electromagnetic field radiation as they consume less energy compared to old ones and those that comes with smart features.
+These refrigerators are designed to function with less energy and at the same time produce fewer by-products that contribute to hurting the environment.
+Additionally, basic modern refrigerators do emit less electromagnetic field radiation as they consume less energy compared to old ones and those that come with smart features.

 An EMF meter is one of the tools used to measure the presence and amount of electromagnetic field in a certain object or area.
-There are many of these available in the market; each offering their own set of features in their own price segment.
+There are many of these available in the market; each offering its own set of features in its own price segment.

 When shopping around for a new refrigerator, it is best to measure the unit’s magnetic, radio, and electric radiation.
 All EMF readers are capable of determining the level of each of the aforementioned radiation emitted by a refrigerator.

 You can start by setting the meter to magnetic mode.
 It would then start to evaluate the amount of magnetic radiation emitted by this appliance.
 Next, you can measure if it is capable of and how much electric and radio radiation it produces.